Nate Silver: Early life and education

-In 2000, Silver graduated with Honors with a Bachelor of Arts degree in economics from the University of Chicago.
+In 2000, Silver graduated with honors with a Bachelor of Arts degree in economics from the University of Chicago.
 He also wrote for the Chicago Weekly News and the Chicago Maroon.
 He spent his third year at the London School of Economics.

-Career
+Early career: 2000–2008

 Economic consultant: 2000–2004

 After college graduation in 2000, Silver worked for three and a half years as a transfer pricing consultant with KPMG in Chicago.
 When asked in 2009, "What is your biggest regret in life?"
 Silver responded, "Spending four years of my life at a job I didn't like".
 While employed at KPMG, Silver continued to nurture his lifelong interest in baseball and statistics, and on the side he began to work on his PECOTA system for projecting player performance and careers.
 He quit his job at KPMG in April 2004 and for a time earned his living mainly by playing online poker.
 According to Sports Illustrated writer Alexander Wolff, over a three-year period Silver earned $400,000 from online poker.